io-gui/io/docs/quick-start.md

 document.body.appendChild(slider);
 ```

-In another example we use `IoContextMenu` to add an interactive context menu with actions to our page:
+In the next example we use `IoContextMenu` to add an interactive context menu to our page:

 ```javascript
 import { IoContextMenu, MenuOptions } from "io-gui";